nuntius-rex/Node-Lizard-Spock/README.md

 <p>I originally created this code example in <a href="https://github.com/nuntius-rex/symfony-lizard-spock">Symfony in 2017</a>.
 I decided to try a new version in NodeJS.</p>

+<p>This version highlights a NodeJS MVC structure with transactional database interactions.</p>

 ![Preview](/public/img/preview.png?raw=true "Preview")

 ## INSTALL